continuous alignment

 You're done

-$think sync "shipped the feature"$think curate$think recall "what did I ship?"Agents log work with
+$think sync "shipped the feature"$think recall "what did I ship?"Agents log work with

-think sync.
-Curation promotes the important stuff to memories.
-Recall pulls them back next session.think cortex syncwrites memories out to the folder so your other machines can pick them up.
+think sync— each entry is stored as a memory immediately, no curation step needed.
+Recall pulls it back next session.think cortex syncwrites memories out to the folder so your other machines can pick them up.

 // docs